aws-quickstart/cdk-eks-blueprints/docs/teams.md

 The `ApplicationTeam` class does the following:

-- Create a namespace.
+- Creates a namespace.
 - Registers quotas.
 - Registers IAM users for cross-account access.
 - Creates a shared role for cluster access.
 Optionally, an existing role can be used.
 - Registers users and roles in the `awsAuth` map for Kubectl.
 - Provides console access to the cluster and namespace.

-### PlatformTeam
+### PlatformTeam class

-To create a `PlatformTeam` class for your cluster, implement a class that extends `PlatformTeam`.
+To create a platform team, implement a class that extends `PlatformTeam`.
 You must supply a team name and an array of users.

 ```typescript
 export class TeamAwesome extends PlatformTeam {